Skip to main content

 What is MDIC?
 Understanding Maximum Deposit Insurance Coverage

 The Maximum Deposit Insurance Coverage (MDIC) is the highest amount that PDIC will reimburse to a depositor per bank in case of a bank closure.
-This insurance prevents depositors from losing their hard-earned money due to bank failures.
+This insurance prevents depositors from losing their hard earned money due to bank failures.

-Key Changes in MDIC:
+Key Changes in MDIC

-Feature Previous MDIC (2009-2025) New MDIC (Effective March 15, 2025)
+Feature Previous MDIC (2009 to 2025) New MDIC (Effective March 15, 2025)

 Coverage Limit ₱500,000 ₱1,000,000

-Applies to Deposits per depositor, per bank Deposits per depositor, per bank
+Applies To Deposits per depositor, per bank Deposits per depositor, per bank

 Purpose Protect savings Increase financial security and depositor confidence